 Which One Is Right For Me?

 Collision and Comprehensive Insurance are two types of coverage that you can add to your auto insurance policy.
 While these two separate types of coverage can be easy to confuse, they each cover different types of claims.
-If you cannot afford to replace or buy a car, “comp” and “collision” should be added to your policy.
+If you cannot afford to repair, replace, or buy a car, “comp” and “collision” should be added to your policy.
 New and expensive cars should have both comp and collision.
 Any vehicle where the value is higher than what your deductible would be, should absolutely have comp and collision.

 Call For FREE Help (702) 898-0554